 We started with the objective measurements, documented onto a single spreadsheet, such as all technical specs of height and weight, materials used, and even manufacturer claims.
 We also read through hundreds of customer reviews from various online retailers for more insight into what to look for and what to expect with each pair, such as odd smells out of the box or weird quirks that may develop over time.

 We took our boots one by one, one right after the other, through walkabouts in the snow, on wet pavement, up hills, and into rivers and creeks, taking note of how shaft height and circumference influenced our experience.
 For a long-term waterproofing test, we headed to the bathtub or sink.
-We had them sit in shallow water for four hours, checking for leaks in the soles (notably where they meet the upper rubber) and thankfully found none.
-With pairs that had nylon gussets or zippers, we wanted to test the waterproofing of these certain design features.
-Thus, raising the water levels and weighing the boots down so they wouldn't float, we tested for leakage or water absorption into the boots at these seams or zippers, which then determined a more accurate flood height.
+We had them sit in shallow water for four hours, checking for leaks in the soles (notably where they meet the upper rubber) and thankfully have found none.
+With pairs that had nylon gussets or zippers, we wanted to make sure to test the waterproofing of these certain design features.
+To do this we raised the water levels and weighed the boots down so they wouldn't float, and noted any leakage or water absorption into the boots at these seams or zippers, which then determined a more accurate flood height.

 Out of the box, we tried each pair of boots on to see if they felt true to size, taking into consideration whether fit was adequate with thin socks as a baseline.
 Then, we began to wear them out and about, and on select days, we wore them all day no matter the errands or tasks.
 We even wore them while watching movies and driving.
-We paid attention to heel lift and hot spots, the ease of stepping into and out of each boot, and lastly, we paid attention to the weight of the boots and whether they felt cumbersome to carry, move about in, or store at home, in the car, or in a bag.
-We scored each of these factors, like all-day wear, fit, and mobility, then calculated an average for the overall comfort score.
+We paid attention to heel lift and hot spots, and the ease of stepping into and out of each boot.
+Lastly, we paid attention to the weight of the boots and whether they felt cumbersome to carry, move about in, or store at home, in the car, or in a bag.
+We scored each of these factors (i.e. all-day wear, fit, and mobility), then calculated the average to conclude with an overall comfort score.

-For warmth, performance was scored on how well the boots kept our feet comfortable in the snow, the river, and throughout mild temps of 50-80F.
-We also took notice if the boots made our feet sweaty after a day of wearing, particularly during warmer temperatures.
-For another test, we stood in a river for 5 minutes and ranked each boot on how quickly our feet seemed to feel the cold.
+For warmth, performance was scored on how well the boots kept our feet comfortable in the snow, the river, and throughout warmer temps of 50-80F.
+We also took notice if the boots made our feet sweaty after a day of wearing, particularly during those warmer temperatures.
+For another test, we stood in a river for 5 minutes and subjectively ranked each boot on how quickly our feet seemed to feel the cold.
 In the snow, we also critiqued insulation quality.
-While most boots are not designed for true winter conditions, we did take advantage of the cold temperatures to see if we could find any differences between the pairs.
+While most boots are not designed for true winter conditions, we did take advantage of the cold temperatures to see if we could find all the more differences between the pairs.

 Style is certainly the most subjective metric.
 We ranked each boot on the overall design, appeal, and versatility across our wardrobes.
-We asked ourselves what we felt the purposes of each design is.
-We took note of any added features and accessories in order to critique whether any stylistic choices compromised the integrity of what the boot was made for.
-Lastly, we paid attention to comments from friends and strangers, and review comments.
+We asked ourselves what we felt the purpose of each design was.
+We took note of any added features and accessories in order to critique whether stylistic choices compromised the integrity of what the boot was fundamentally made for.
+Lastly, we paid attention to comments from friends and strangers, and, of course, online review comments.